katiaipduarte/react-weather-app/README.md

 [ ] Add authentication<br>
 [ ] Connect the website to a database, so we can save the favourites for each user (currently done via cookies)<br>
 [ ] Add different background and card images, taking into account the location selected<br>
-[ ] Add different background and card images, taking into account the location selected<br>
 [ ] Add cookies to save recently viewed locations<br>

 ## Contributing